mikewolf256/agentic-bugbounty/README.md

 ## 🌐 Overview

 **Agentic Bug Bounty** is a modular framework for automated, AI-assisted security testing across public bug bounty programs.
-It combines traditional scanners (ZAP, ffuf, Dalfox, etc.) with an LLM-based triage pipeline that filters, analyzes, and summarizes findings into clean, human-ready vulnerability reports.
+It combines traditional scanners (ffuf, Dalfox, Nuclei, Katana, etc.) with an LLM-based triage pipeline that filters, analyzes, and summarizes findings into clean, human-ready vulnerability reports.

 This project is designed to:
 - Run **continuously** against program scopes,